Ethra8/history_beyond_myth/README.md

 # UX
 You will find in the points stated below a brief study aiming at providing the user with the best possible experience when visiting this site.
 ## Target Audience
-* Any person interested in unsolved mysteries.
+* Any person interested in unsolved mysteries in general.
-* Any person who, regardless of their age, is interested in medieval history.
+* Any person who, regardless of their age, is interested in medieval history and/or myths.
 * Adults and young adults in general who love traveling and discovering new interesting places and facts.
-* Scholars, graduates, and undersgraduates in Medieval History studies who might want to push this line of investigation further.
+* Scholars, graduates, and undergraduates in Medieval History studies who might want to push this line of investigation further.
 * Adults, young adults and teenagers who are interested in the *Matter of Britain* (called *Matter of Brittany* in French), and the *Arthurian cycle*.
 * Parents and couples in search of fun social family gatherings to spend quality time on weekends.
 * People interested in art and culture in general.